-Print out the fake profiles and pass out copies to groups of students.
+Print out the fake profiles and pass out copies to groups of students (or show on screen).

 Say: Social media is something that we often think about as being "private".
-However, as you all well know, nothing online is ever really private.
+However, as you well know, nothing online is ever really private.
 Friends, family, colleges, and employers can all look at our presence on social media.
 Sometimes, people post information or pictures that could be considered a "red flag".
 What is a "red flag"?